annitya/roc-completion/readme.md

 - Provide references/goto from import { something } from 'config';
     - Probably only need to reference base-elements.
         - And should not override existing references as this will break the spacetime-continuum.
+            - Return both references perhaps?
 - Notifications about new roc-versions with changelog.
 - Toggle auto-refresh of browser-tab after dev-build.
+    - Should be doable.
+    - Is there a Chrome-cli utility available in Java?
+    - How do I make a checkbox within the toolbar?
+    - Persist between restarts?
+        - Maybe add as a setting?

 - completions and goto for:
     - getSettings()
     - Routes defined in configured middleware?